matthewcrews/ddd-with-fsharp/slides/index.md

 ### UnitCost Questions

 - Q: Do you ever have \$0.0 cost items?
-- A: No, those would not be considered a Stock Item.
-We would call those Gift With Purchase or Samples.
-We resupply those using a different management system.
+- A: No, we call those samples and we replenish with a different system
-- Q: What is the highest cost item you would ever expect to see?
+- Q: What is the most expensive item you've purchased?
 - A: Oh, we have had items up to \$1,000
 - Q: If an item came in with a cost over say \$2,000, would you want a warning of some kind?
-- A: Well, I don't need an immediate warning but we would probably need a report to find those instances?
+- A: I don't need an immediate warning but we would probably need a report to find those instances?
-- Q: For the sake of this analysis, should I exclude items with that high of cost?
+- Q: Should I exclude items with that high of cost?
 - A: Yes, we would not want to make a purchasing recommendation with an errant cost in the system

 ***